fer/fer/notes/eJPT-INE.md

 ### Vulnerability Assessment (4 items)

 #### (1/4) Vulnerability Assessment - Study Guide

+> Goal #1: Identify vulnerabilities and security misconfigurations
+> Goal #2: Prepare yourself for exploitation phase

+- Vulnerability assessment is a phase of the penetration testing process.
+- Sometimes customers just asks for a vulnerability assessment instead of a pentest
+- During the vulnerability assessment, you do not proceed to the exploitation phase
+- This impllies that you will not be able to confirm the vulnerabilities by testing them and giving proof of their existence
+- A full penetration test is more in depth than just vulnerability assessment
+- Can be carried out both locally and remotely
+- Pentesters use vulnerability scanners
+  - Database of known vulnerabilities
+  - Daemons listening on TCP and UDP ports
+  - Config files of OS, software suites, network devices, etc.
+  - Windows registry entries
+  - The purpose of a scanner is to find vulnerabilities or misconfigurations
+  - This scanner tool is up to date by the vendor and it's constantly updated

+- OpenVAS
+- Nexpose
+- GFI Lan Guard
+- Nessus

+- If you have to test a custom app, a vulnerability scanner isn't enough, you have to test it manually
+- Studying custom applications means:
+  - learning and understanding its features
+  - understanding how it exchanges data over the network
+  - understanding how it accesses resources like databases, servers, local and remote files and os on
+  - reverse engineering its logic

 #### (2/4) Nessus - Study Guide
 #### (3/4) Nessus
 #### (4/4) Nessus - Lab